Overcoming Cocaine Addiction

 - Outpatient rehabilitation

 - Therapeutic communities

 In behavioral interventions, medical professionals are attempting to incentivize abstinence from cocaine.
 Cognitive-behavioral therapy has seen success because it helps patients develop skills that support long-term abstinence from cocaine.

 A therapeutic community is put together during an inpatient rehab stay.
-Outside of a rehab center, these groups can be found throughout the local community.
+You can find these groups throughout the local communities outside of rehab.
 Churches, community centers and other public facilities often host Narcotics and Cocaine Anonymous that are open to residents.

 The Importance of Group Therapy

 No matter the level of cocaine addiction, it’s important to attend therapy groups.
 Meetings at groups such as Narcotics and Cocaine Anonymous are encouraged for all at any stage of recovery.
 The National Institute on Drug Abuse estimates that 40% to 60% of patients who are trying to recover end up relapsing.